 The study of polynomials, exponential and logarithmic functions, conic sections, and an introduction to trigonometric functions.
-The focus of this course is on an in-depth study of topics in algebra which are essential for an understanding of calculus.
+The focus of this course is on an indepth study of topics in algebra which are essential for an understanding of calculus.
 Students with strong backgrounds in mathematics who are planning to major in areas of science or technology should take MAT 112 instead of MAT 109.
 Prerequisite: By placement.

-MAT 200 Applied General Probability and Statistics 5 qh
+MAT 200 Applied General Probability & Statistics 5 qh

 An overview of the ideas and concepts that are basic to modern statistics.
 Topics include descriptive statistics, probability, estimation, hypothesis testing, and linear regression.
 Students will be exposed to applications from a variety of fields.
-Prerequisite: MAT 106 or MAT 109.
+Prerequisite: MAT 106 or MAT 109 or permission of instructor.

-MAT 201 Calculus I
+MAT 201 Calculus I 6 qh